lewe-dev/systemic-effect/working-notes/models-without-feedback/index.md

 ---

 **Citation (suggested):**
-A. Wende, *Models Without Feedback: Why They Explain States but Fail at Development and Prediction*, Working note v1.0, December 2025.
+Wende, A. (2025), *Models Without Feedback: Why They Explain States but Fail at Development and Prediction*, Working note v1.0. https://systemic-effect/working-notes/models-without-feedback/
-https://systemic-effect/working-notes/models-without-feedback/